Skip Navigation

 The Hagler Institute for Advanced Study is proud to announce the John Rogers/Yonggang Huang Medal.
 This is an annual award for the best collaborative research paper by a Hagler Fellow with a Texas A&M student among the co-authors.

+The Rogers/Huang Medal is named after Dr. John Rogers and Dr. Yonggang Huang.
 Rogers and Huang are both former Fellows of the Hagler Institute who remain involved with the institute.
-The Rogers/Huang collaboration is among the world’s most successful teams in the history of scientific scholarship, having produced seven book chapters and 398 journal articles since 2005, including nine articles in Nature and 15 in Science.
+The Rogers/Huang collaboration is among the world’s most successful teams in the history of scientific scholarship, having produced (as of early 2025) seven book chapters and 398 journal articles since 2005, including nine articles in Nature and 15 in Science.

 Eligibility

-- A Texas A&M student and a current or former Hagler Fellow or Hagler Distinguished Lecturer must be among the co-authors.
+1. A current or former Hagler Fellow or Hagler Distinguished Lecturer must be among the co-authors.

 Procedure

-- Rogers and Huang will manage the review process and provide the Hagler Institute with the names of the winning authors by August 15.
+4. Rogers and Huang will manage the review process and provide the Hagler Institute with the names of the winning authors by August 15 of each year.

 Award